 Children with a talent for football have unlimited potential for personal and football related development.
-Therefore, in order to develop this extraordinary potential, it is necessary to know the basic learning needs of players.
-Knowledge about the learning process, how children and adolescents and their brains learn is needed in order to effectively teach how to play football.
+Therefore, to develop this extraordinary potential, it is necessary to know the basic learning needs of players.
+Knowledge about the learning process, how children and adolescents and their brains learn is needed to effectively teach how to play football.
 Quoting the words of the great American basketball coach John Wooden "A coach is first and foremost a teacher", it can’t be denied that a coach who doesn’t understand the learning process and the resulting needs of his players will not be able to get the maximum out of their potential.

-Having worked in this wonderful profession for over 20 years, almost ten of which were spent as a coach of youth groups at academy level, I believe that to a large extent training fails to reflect how young players assimilate knowledge.
+Having worked in this wonderful profession for over twenty years, almost ten of which were spent as a coach of youth groups at academy level, I believe that training fails to reflect how young players assimilate knowledge.
 This has a negative impact on the development of talented children and the great opportunities they have that predispose them to play football.
 This gap is currently being filled to some extent.
 Coaches attending educational courses to gain the highest qualifications in youth football are now being provided more socio-psychological knowledge.
-As a result, they are more aware that training should take into account the entire learning process, thanks to which their work can be a reflection of players’ learning needs.
+As a result, they are more aware that training should consider the entire learning process, thanks to which their work can reflect players’ learning needs.
 Practice shows however that the results vary.
 Training that doesn’t take into account the learning process and how the young brain assimilates knowledge will be less effective and will reduce a player’s potential instead of increasing it.